DrOgres/electric-state/README.md

 - General styling and UI improvement for clarity and use
 - Complete Localization
 - Organize localization fields to make sense
-- Drag and drop items between actors

 Version History:

+v0.4.0
+- Added Dice So Nice Support
+- Added Drag and Drop support to move items between Actors

 v0.3.0
 - Fix Notes editor height set too small by foundry to allow editing